VlaamseMilieumaatschappijOSS/BE-GOOD---Graph-Tracing-Engine/readme.md

-# Graph Trace Engine
+# Graph Tracing Engine

-The Graph Tree Engine is a micro service that allows tracing various data sets through a REST service.
+The Graph Tracing Engine is a micro service that allows tracing various data sets through a REST service.
 It supports any kind of topological network, and was originally built for rivers and sewer systems.

-The Graph Tree Engine is a spring-boot application, that uses geotools for reading data sets and JGraphT for tracing.
+The Graph Tracing Engine is a spring-boot application, that uses geotools for reading data sets and JGraphT for tracing.
 The web services are documented with swagger.

 #### Building